-What is a Vampire Facial?
+What is Microneedling Facial?

 Microneedling is a cosmetic procedure that’s primarily used to minimize the signs of aging.
 During your session, one of our Aestheticians will use a special roller with micro needles to prick the skin and stimulate new collagen production, also known as collagen therapy.
 Your own Platelet-rich plasma (PRP) will be used after the microneedling to boost the effectiveness of the facial treatment.

-Why would I get a Vampire Facial?
+Why would I get a Microneedling Facial?